Ronaattori/dotfiles/README.md

 # dotfiles

-Run:
-* `python3 -m pip install --upgrade pynvim`
-* `pip install neovim`

-And install the following packages: base-devel curl wget unzip tar gzip npm neovim zsh git kitty ripgrep
+Run `./install_packages.sh` to install packages :)

 ## Nvim

-Launch nvim to auto download vim-plug and ignore all errors.
+Launch nvim to auto download packer and ignore all errors.
 Restart nvim and run `:PackerInstall`

 List all available language servers with:
 `:LspInstallInfo`